natural-transformation/sbtix/CONTRIBUTING.md

 (cd plugin/src/sbt-test/sbtix/simple && sbt --error -Dplugin.version=0.4-SNAPSHOT "clean" "genNix" "genComposition")
 ```

 and copying the resulting `default.nix` back into `expected/default.nix`.
 Repeat for any other scripted test that asserts on `default.nix` (e.g. `sbtix/private-auth`).
 This keeps the checked-in expectations aligned with the template.
+If you are running from a dirty sbtix checkout, remember to set the variables described in “Local sbtix checkouts” first.

 ## Updating the plugin's Nix lockfiles